List of maritime features in the Spratly Islands: Features by area

 Of the hundreds of maritime features in the Spratly Islands, relatively few have land permanently above sea-level that is larger than protruding rocks.
 There are only 13 islands and cays with a natural area above sea-level larger than one hectare.
 With the exception of Swallow Reef, prior to 2014 there had been no large-scale land reclamation beyond building breakwaters and piers, and extending runways.

 This changed dramatically in 2014 with the PRC embarking on large-scale reclamations of the lagoons of Johnson South Reef (~10ha) and Fiery Cross Reef (~230ha), and other reclamations of then unknown extent at the Gaven Reefs and Cuarteron Reef.
 Reports of the extent of land reclaimed on Swallow Reef vary.
 The PRC land reclamations have continued on a total of seven sites.
 In 2015, Subi Reef, Hughes Reef and Mischief Reef were added.
 Refer to the table below for the most recently available data.
-In summary, there have been reclamations of very large areas (>640 acres = 1 sq mile) at three sites by the PRC, reclamations of large areas (10-100 acres) at eight sites (fourby PRC, three by Vietnam, and one by Malaysia) and reclamations of lesser areas at a number of sites.
+In summary, there have been reclamations of very large areas (640 acres = 1 sq mile) at three sites by the PRC, reclamations of large areas (10-100 acres) at eight sites (four by PRC, three by Vietnam, and one by Malaysia) and reclamations of lesser areas at a number of sites.
 There does not appear to have been any reclamation of Philippine occupied areas.
 There have been small Taiwanese reclamations at Itu Aba, very small but functionally significant reclamations at six Malaysian sites, and a number small but significant reclamations at Vietnamese sites in 2016, most particularly at Spratly Island where the runway has been extended and a sheltered harbour added.

 The following table contains the 16 largest "natural" features, (i.e. not including reclaimed land), plus the features with significant amounts of reclaimed land: